 Our legal and commercial name is Mazor Robotics Ltd. We were incorporated in the State of Israel on September 12, 2000.
-In July 2003, we changed our name to Mazor Surgical Technologies Ltd., and in 2010 we changed our name back to Mazor Robotics Ltd. In August 2007, we completed our initial public offering in Israel, and our ordinary shares have since been traded on the TASE, under the symbol "MZOR."
+In July 2003, we changed our name from Masor Surgical Technologies Ltd. to Mazor Surgical Technologies Ltd., and in 2010 we changed our name to Mazor Robotics Ltd. In August 2007, we completed our initial public offering in Israel, and our ordinary shares have since been traded on the TASE, under the symbol "MZOR."
 In May 2013, ADSs representing our Ordinary Shares commenced trading on the NASDAQ Capital Market under the trading symbol "MZOR" and are currently traded on the NASDAQ Global Market.
 Each ADS represents two of our Ordinary Shares.

 We are a public limited liability company and operate under the provisions of the Companies Law.
-Our registered office and principal place of business are located at 7 Haeshel St., Caesarea Industrial Park South 3088900, Israel.
-Our telephone number in Israel is +972 -4-618 7100.
+Our registered office and principal place of business are located at 5 Shacham Street, North Industrial Park, Caesarea, 3088900, Israel.
+Our telephone number in Israel is +972-4-618-7100.
 Our website address is www.mazorrobotics.com.
 The information contained on our website or available through our website is not incorporated by reference into and should not be considered a part of this annual report and the reference to our website in this annual report is an inactive textual reference only.

-In August 2004, we formed a wholly owned subsidiary in the State of Delaware under the name Mazor Surgical Technologies Inc. In October 2010, the U.S. Subsidiary changed its name to Mazor Robotics Inc. The U.S. Subsidiary has been appointed as our agent in the United States, and its registered office is located at 2711 Centerville Rd., Suite 400, Wilmington, New Castle, DF 19808
+In August 2004, we formed a wholly owned subsidiary in the State of Delaware under the name Mazor Surgical Technologies Inc. In October 2010, the U.S. Subsidiary changed its name to Mazor Robotics Inc. The U.S. Subsidiary has been appointed as our agent in the United States, and its registered office is located at 2711 Centerville Rd., Suite 400, Wilmington, New Castle, DE 19808

-In August 2014, we formed a wholly owned subsidiary in Singapore under the name Mazor Robotics Pte Ltd. This Singaporean subsidiary has been established to accommodate the clinical service activities we provide to Renaissance sites in the Asia-Pacific region.
+In August 2014, we formed a wholly owned subsidiary in Singapore under the name Mazor Robotics Pte.
+Ltd and its registered office is located at 10 Anson Road, #26-04 International Plaza, Singapore 079903.
+This Singaporean subsidiary has been established to accommodate the clinical service activities we provide to our surgical systems sites in the Asia-Pacific region.

 We engage in the development, production, marketing and servicing of innovative medical devices for supporting surgical procedures in the field of orthopedics and neurosurgery.
-We are a leading innovator in spine and brain surgery and pioneered cutting-edge guidance systems and complementary products in the spine and brain surgery market.
-These products provide a safer surgical environment for patients, surgeons and operating room staff.
+We are a leading innovator in spine and brain surgery and pioneered cutting-edge surgical guidance systems and complementary products in the spine and brain surgery market.
+These products may provide a safer surgical environment for patients, surgeons and operating room staff.

 We operate in the field of computer assisted surgery (also known as CAS) that enables the use of surgical instruments with high precision and minimal invasiveness and that contributes to the safety of a wide range of surgical procedures.
-Our flagship product, the Renaissance system, is transforming spine surgery from freehand procedures to highly accurate, state-of-the-art, guided procedures that raise the standard of care with better clinical results.
-Our Renaissance system has been used to perform thousands of procedures worldwide (with over 70,000 implants placed in those procedures) in a wide variety of spinal procedures, many of which would not have been attempted without this technology.
-We are continuing the development of the Renaissance platform for additional spine and brain surgery applications.
+Mazor Robotic's core precision guidance technology that is implemented in the Renaissance system and the Mazor X System is transforming spine surgery from freehand procedures to highly accurate, state-of-the-art, guided procedures that raise the standard of care with better clinical results.
+Our Surgical Guidance Systems have been used to perform over 24,000 procedures worldwide (with over 170,000 implants placed in those procedures) in a wide variety of spinal procedures, many of which would not have been attempted without this technology.
+We are continuing the development of the Surgical Guidance Systems platform for additional spine and brain surgery applications.